CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

 ```

 ## Setup
-Wrap WalletConnectContextProvider around your App by passing an options object as prop
+Wrap WalletConnectContextProvider around your App and declare the options
 ```jsx
 import {WalletConnectProvider} from "@cityofzion/wallet-connect-sdk-react";